softeng-feup/open-cx-jakepaulers/docs/README.md

 The concepts are relatively simple, consisting of talks, users and comments, each with the appropriate attributes.
 We extended the comment class, as we need to have a distinction between questions and answers (questions can have answers).

-For the upvote system, we simply created an association class between a user and a question, allowing its value to be -1, 1 or 0, depending if the user has downvoted, upvoted or did not react to the question.
+For the upvote structure, we simply created a many-to-many association between  user and question, allowing its value to be -1, 1 or 0, depending if the user has downvoted, upvoted or did not react to the question.

 ---